-The U.S. Environmental Protection Agency will cost Oklahoma about $282 million a year with its plan to reduce emissions at national parks, according to a U.S. Chamber of Commerce study.
+The U.S. Environmental Protection Agency's plan to cut emissions that impact visibility in national parks will cost Oklahoma about $282 million a year, according to a report released Friday by the U.S. Chamber of Commerce.

 The state and the two utility companies affected by the ruling, Oklahoma Gas and Electric Co. and Public Service Co. of Oklahoma, asked the 10th Circuit Court of Appeals in Denver to review the decision, leading the court to issue a stay last month.
 PSO withdrew its objection in April when it announced plans to phase out its last two Oklahoma coal plants.